Iowa Memory Care Facilities

 By fostering a supportive and welcoming environment for family visits, memory care communities in Iowa aim to enhance the well-being of residents and maintain strong family connections.
 Regular and meaningful visits from family members can have a positive impact on residents' emotional and cognitive health, contributing to their overall quality of life.

-10 Popular Memory Care Facilities in Iowa
+10 Memory Care Facilities in Iowa

-Windsor Manor Grinnell provides Alzheimer’s care in Grinnell, IA and Poweshiek county.
-Windsor Manor Grinnell offers amenities like a visiting physician, hygiene maintenance, a salon and barber shop and a medical program.
-It can accommodate up to 70 secured dementia and Alzheimer’s units.
-Windsor Manor Grinnell is located at 229 Pearl Street, Grinnell, IA 50112 zip code.
+Solon Assisted Living Village provides Alzheimer’s care in Solon, Iowa and Johnson county.
+Solon Assisted Living Village offers amenities like a visiting physician, hygiene and incontinence care, a 24/7 emergency system and a medical program.
+It offers a maximum of 36 secured dementia and Alzheimer’s units.
+Solon Assisted Living Village is located at 623 E. 5th Street, Solon, IA 52333 zip code.

 Bavarian Meadows Assisted Living

-Bavarian Meadows Assisted Living provides dementia and Alzheimer’s care in Remsen, Iowa and Plymouth county.
-Bavarian Meadows Assisted Living offers amenities like daily fitness activities, personalized service plans, arts and crafts and a medical program.
-It can accommodate up to 44 secured Alzheimer’s and dementia units.
+Bavarian Meadows Assisted Living provides dementia care in Remsen, Iowa and Plymouth county.
+Bavarian Meadows Assisted Living offers amenities such as monthly nurse visits, personalized service plans, on-site parking and music therapy.
+It offers a maximum of 44 secured memory care unit.
 Bavarian Meadows Assisted Living is located at 632 L14 # 130, Remsen, IA 51050 zip code.

 Cheapest and Most Expensive Memory Care in Iowa